Many new arrivals nervously wonder, should I be tipping for services in Cozumel? And what’s the going rate?

 The going rate for tips when diving in Cozumel is $5-$10 U.S. dollars (or equivalent), per tank, per person.

 If you go out on a two-tank boat dive, you’d figure $10-20 per person, for the day.

 If you have below-average or terrible service, of course, you should use your discretion, and lower that amount.
 Luckily, that seems rare.

 I would also recommend asking the dive operation when arranging your diving and filling out your paperwork, etc., about who to give your tips to on the boat.
-Each shop might have its own system.
+Each of the many excellent Cozumel dive shops will have its own system.

 For example, often, you give it all to the divemaster who you had the most direct contact with, and she or he will put it in the boat’s ‘pool’ of tips for the day.

 Other times, it’s customary to hand all tips to the captain of the boat, who will split it up among the boat and dive crews.

 When in doubt, just ask.
 There’s no need to be too bashful about it – it’s just the name of the game.